Skip to main content

 Sending event emails: tips & tricks

-Written by Meg Breithaupt
+Written by Mark Bushy

-Updated over a week ago
+Updated over 3 weeks ago

 Some email programs or corporate firewalls can block an email from being delivered.
 As the deliverability rate is very high from our IP address, the best way to ensure that emails are to use the tips & tricks below to avoid your email being flagged as spam: